aeternity/protocol/node/api/channel_ws_api.md

 }
 ```

-If the other participant had initiated the update that out client had aborted,
+If the other participant had initiated the update that our client had aborted,
 the other participant's FSM will inform its client of each error, using a
 `conflict` report.